-Our top pick in this category is the Alliant Credit Union Kids Savings Account thanks to its high yield and availability for kids under 13.
+Our top pick in this category is the Alliant Credit Union Kids Savings Account, thanks to its high yield and availability for kids under 13.
 Talk about a head start!

-The Best Kids Debit Card
+3. Greenlight: Best Kids Debit Card

 If you’d prefer not to open a joint or custodial account for your minor child, consider a prepaid debit card instead.

 Many parents use Visa, American Express, or Mastercard-branded prepaid debit cards for teens as replacements for cash allowances or bank accounts.
 They feel like they’re easier to manage and control and don’t require a traditional banking relationship.

 Our top pick in this category is Greenlight, a kid-friendly debit card and money management app that lets parents keep tabs on youngsters’ allowance funds and ‘fun’ money while incentivizing them to make smarter financial decisions.

 Greenlight’s base plan (Greenlight) costs $4.99 monthly.
 It comes with a fee-free debit card and features such as:

 - An in-app chore list that ties financial incentives (reloads) to household jobs

 - Automated weekly or monthly allowance transfers — no manual deposits required